 Ise Jingu, officially and simply named ‘Jingu’, includes 125 jinja (Shinto shrines).
 The shrine is centered around Kotaijingu (Naiku) that is dedicated to Amaterasu Omikami.
 The area is approximately the same size as the city center of Paris.
 Every year more than 1,500 rituals are performed to pray for the prosperity of the Imperial Family, world peace, and a great harvest.
 The Ise Jingu shrine is listed as the most important shrine in Japan.
 It is located in Mie prefecture.

-In the heart of Tokyo, in Kudanshita, you can find the Imperial Yasukuni Shrine.
+In the heart of Kudanshita, you can find the Imperial Yasukuni Shrine.
 Yasukuni literally means ‘Country in peace’.
 This beautiful precinct maintains the record of 2,466,000 souls who lost their lives in conflicts from the Meiji era to the end of the war in 1945.
 Here, and here all those souls are thanked for their efforts.
 It is considered one of the most important shrines in Japan due to its long history.
 And its objective says that Japan can never enter a war conflict ever again.
 Traditional events and performances are often held on the shrine grounds.
-This makes it extra interesting to visit for tourists.
+This makes it extra interesting to visit for tourists., in

 In the Shibuya area is the famous Meiji Jingu, where the souls of Emperor Meiji and his wife Empress Shoken are worshiped.
 Today it is one of the most important tourist spots in Tokyo, attracting thousands of tourists from the early hours of the morning until closing time at sunset.
 The venue is located in a forest in the middle of the capital city.
 This forest is made up of more than 120,000 trees of 365 species donated by each prefecture of Japan.
 In this sanctuary, only the souls of the Emperor and Empress are venerated.